LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 ### Variables only change value when something is assigned to them.

-In a spreadsheet, if we make one cell depend on another, and then update the latter, the former updates automatically.
-This does **not** happen in programming languages.
+In a spreadsheet, if we make cell A1 depend on the value in cell C3, and then update the C3, A1 updates automatically.
+This does **not** happen with Python variables.

 ```python
 first = 1